-The red variety comes from Cyprus, Synonyms are Aloupostaphylo, Bambakada, Bambakina, Maratheftico, Marathefticon, Maratheftikon, Marathophiko, Mavrospourtiko, Pambakada, Pambakina, Pampakia, Vambakadha, Vambakina and Vamvakada.
+The red grape variety comes from Cyprus, Synonyms are Aloupostaphylo, Bambakada, Bambakina, Maratheftico, Marathefticon, Maratheftikon, Marathophiko, Mavrospourtiko, Pambakada, Pambakina, Pampakia, Vambakadha, Vambakina and Vamvakada.
 The variety was first mentioned in 1893 by the French ampelographer Pierre Mouillefert.
 The name probably derives from the Marathasa Valley in the Troodos Mountains.
-According to done in 2005 DNA analysis There is a close relationship to the variety Aspro X,
+According to 2005 DNA analysis There is a close relationship to the variety Aspro X,

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012